 Insurance Coverage

-Most MRIs will be covered by a health insurance provider if one is in place as they are considered a diagnostic test.
+Most MRIs will be covered by a health insurance provider as they are considered diagnostic tests.
 As long as your provider deems the scan medically necessary, you can usually expect to have this covered.
 All of your typical deductibles, copays, and coinsurance will apply in these cases.
+An MRI cost with insurance can potentially impact your out-of-pocket expenses, so it’s important to check what your plan covers.

 If you don’t have insurance, the expense of an MRI could be much higher.
 Be sure to ask your facility about the costs for direct payment as opposed to what they charge an insurance company.